keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/Initial Access/SMB Bruteforce/writeup.md

 ![answer](4624.png)

-We can see attacker successfully loged in from ip 192.168.1.6 around same period.
+We can see attacker successfuly loged in from ip 192.168.1.6 around same period.

 Now let's analyze this logs in splunk